 Every day, all around the country, there are ordinary Australians doing extraordinary things in their communities.
-The summation of these often selfless and generous actions enriches our society.
+The sum of these often selfless and generous actions enriches our society.

-Honours and Awards recipients come from all walks of life but have one thing in common: they have left an indelible, remarkable imprint across our community, professional and public sectors.
+Honours and Awards recipients come from all walks of life and each had an indelible, remarkable impact in our community at the local, national or international level.

-Importantly, our Honours and Awards system is 100 per cent nomination based.
-All recipients have been nominated by their peers.
+Each recipient has something else in common: someone took the time to nominate them.
 It doesn't matter who you are, where you are from or whether you are known to millions or just a few.
 If you have put others ahead of yourself and made a positive difference to the community, you can be nominated for an award and, if successful, recognised by a grateful nation.

 Any Australian can nominate someone for an award.
 If you know of someone in your community who has made Australia a better place in which to live and work, I encourage you to consider nominating them.
-For details on how to nominate, visit https://www.gg.gov.au/australian-honours-and-awards
+For details on how to nominate, visit www.gg.gov.au.

-On behalf of all Australians, I congratulate and thank all recipients of honours and awards, past and present, for their outstanding contribution to our nation.
+On behalf of all Australians, I congratulate and thank all recipients of honours and awards for their outstanding contribution to our nation.
 They are a source of inspiration to us all and have helped make Australia the great country that it is.